 A customer who is an executive key contact of the company-client, capable to make executive-level decisions, implement organizational changes across the board is the key target audience of this strategic brand communication project.
 Who is Level-C Customer persona?

 Level-C Customer Persona.

-Inventive approach to logistics, focus on accuracy, customer service excellence, immediacy of problem resolution.
+The inventive approach to logistics focus on accuracy, customer service excellence, the immediacy of problem resolution.
 Continue to provide cost-effective products, while keeping up with the quality expected by the customer.
 Expand growth into digital, promote mobile technologies, expand into emerging markets, promote cultural and societal causes.

-Offer communication services, provide opportunities to creative marketing solutions at cost-effective rates, increase operational savings, provide technology and global infrastructure for logistics and technology support.
-Offer new mobile technologies, integrated content design and management systems, intranet, IT and database management solutions.
+Offer communication services, provide opportunities to creative marketing solutions at cost-effective rates, increase operational savings, provide technology and global infrastructure for logistics and technical support.
+Offer new mobile technologies, integrated content design, and management systems, intranet, IT and database management solutions.

 Sphere of Business: